alamedyang/natlang-parser/docs-sources/top.md

 MGS Natlang is a "natural" language meant to be easy to read and write.

-It consists of phrases and patterns that correspond closely to the JSON required by the MGE encoder.
-Strictly speaking, it is not a full, properly recursive language, but it is much more flexible and compact than writing the equivalent script actions and dialogs in MGE JSON.
+It consists of phrases and patterns that correspond to the JSON required by the MGE encoder.
+Strictly speaking, it is not a recursive language, but it is much more flexible and compact than writing the equivalent script actions and dialogs in MGE JSON.

-All .mgs files are turned into MGE JSON automatically by the MGE encoder.
+All .mgs files are turned into MGE JSON by the MGE encoder.
 And unlike script files and dialog files, you don't need to declare .mgs files in the game's `scenario.json`; all .mgs files inside `scenario_source_files` will be imported.

 ### Syntax Features